Yluro/cosmochlore/README.md

 **COSMO**chlo**R**e (**Co**ntinuous **S**hape/**S**ymmetry **M**easurements & **O**ctahedral distortion, in **R**ust) is a fast, pure-Rust toolkit for quantifying how closely a molecular structure (or any set of 3-dimensional points) matches an idealized reference geometry, through three complementary analyses: Continuous Shape Measures (CShM), Continuous Symmetry Operation Measures (CSoM) and OctaDist-style octahedral distortion parameters.

-It is a from-scratch command line interface (CLI) tool that reimplements the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and `SHAPE`<sup>1</sup> 2.1 in Rust, alongside an original implementation of continuous symmetry operation measures inspired by the works of T. J. Sørensen et al.<sup>3</sup> and the octahedral distortion parameters popularized by [`OctaDist`](https://octadist.github.io/)<sup>4</sup>.
+It is a from-scratch command line interface (CLI) tool that reimplements the shape-measure engine found in [`cosymlib`](https://github.com/GrupEstructuraElectronicaSimetria/cosymlib) and `SHAPE`<sup>1</sup> 2.1 in Rust, alongside an original implementation of continuous symmetry operation measures inspired by the works of T. J. Sørensen _et al._<sup>3</sup> and the octahedral distortion parameters popularized by [`OctaDist`](https://octadist.github.io/)<sup>4</sup>.
 Cosmochlore accurately reproduces `SHAPE`'s 2.1 results using a pruned branch-and-bound algorithm for significantly faster performance on larger coordination numbers.

-One of the advantages of Rust over the old Fortran code is that Cosmochlore's error handling will always tell the user if something went wrong at run-time, the program will never silently crash or give you a number without you knowing something went wrong.
+Cosmochlore's error handling will always tell the user if something went wrong at run-time, the program will never silently crash or give you a number without you knowing something went wrong.

 The name of the tool comes from the mineral [Kosmochlor](https://en.wikipedia.org/wiki/Kosmochlor), a rare chromium clinopyroxene found in iron meteorites and as an accessory mineral to various other chromium-containing pyroxenes.